PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Designing icons for Papirus is easy :)

 You only need to draw icons for Papirus (Light theme) first.
-You can then use our script to change its colours for Papirus Dark.
+You can then use our script to change its colors for Papirus Dark.

-**NOTE:** If you draw monochrome icon for Papirus, please add a version for Papirus Dark too.
+**NOTE:** If you draw a monochrome icon for Papirus, please add a version for Papirus Dark too.

 ## Basic concepts
 Papirus is a SVG-based icon theme for Linux, drawing inspiration from Material Design and flat design.